-Fresh Vidalia Onions contain a very large amount of water and sugar.
-Caramelizing (browning) in a little bacon fat and butter releases wonderful flavors.
+Vidalia Onions are a spring treat.
+This Vidalia Onions and Bacon tart made fully releases the extraordinary sweetness of this southern delicacy.
+Vidalias contain a very large amount of water and sugar.
+Caramelizing (browning) in a little bacon fat and butter reduces the water and releases wonderful flavors.

 This recipe calls for bacon bits.
-This are the leftover hunks of bacon that cannot be sliced into traditional bacon slices.
-Usually more cost effective, they are often available from butchers.
-Besides cost they offer the advantage of being chopped into small cubes for a bigger taste impact, otherwise there is no difference in taste and regular bacon can be used.
+These are the leftover hunks of bacon that cannot be sliced into traditional bacon slices.
+Usually more cost-effective, they are often available from butchers.
+Besides cost they offer the advantage of being chopped into small cubes for a bigger taste impact, otherwise, there is no difference in taste and regular bacon can be used.

 This recipe is for a 9″ (23cm) tart shell using the Perfect Savory Tart Shell recipe.